LM03/LM03.github.io/_posts/2017-11-19-Untitled-document.md

 *Arrows for different direction,need to be quick and agile*

-*And have good hand eye coordination.  *
+*And have good hand eye coordination and get points which lead up to your overall score.  *

 **_Sonic_*** *